WelkinU/ThreadedVideoLoader/README.md

 * Easy iteration over video frames, particularly if iterating multiple times.
 * Easy indexing/slicing of videos with [ ] operator (not currently supported for video streams)
 * More intuitive access to the internal video variables (fps, height, width, etc.)
+* Apply image transforms to your output, or apply the transform to the whole video and save it to a file
 * Compatibility with multiple versions of OpenCV (>= 3.0.0 and 2.X.Y)

 ## Usage